saladinjake/fullstack-laravel-react-educational-tech-application/README.md

- -  Dead line is your constraint and yet you must provide efficient production ready code in the range of 4- 7 days and not cut corners to achieve this goal.
+ -  Dead line is your constraint and yet you must provide efficient production ready code in the range of 4- 7 days and not cut corners to achieve this goal by writting shabby quick codes: Your codes should be standard , well written and self explanatory.
+In essence your code should be atmost a production ready code

  -   Keep in mind that you are
    required to build a good looking interface for different